 - Cover wet specimens with the towels provided.
 Make sure that towels do not hang over the edge of the table as this may result in fluid dripping onto the floor.
-Fluids on the floor are a major safety hazard and should be reported to staff immediately. - Replace stools under the tables (if applicable). - Remove your gloves and dispose in the biowaste bins provided. - Wash your hands thoroughly with the soap provided. - Remove your laboratory coat as you leave the room.
+Fluids on the floor are a major safety hazard and should be reported to lab staff immediately. - Replace stools under the tables (if applicable). - Remove your gloves and dispose in the biowaste bins provided. - Wash your hands thoroughly with soap and dry with paper towels provided. - Remove your laboratory coat as you leave the room.